SlonDeveloper/ThermalLabeler/README.md

 - printing price tags and barcodes
 - printing warehouse and shipping labels
-- printing from 1C and custom Android applications
+- printing from business software and custom Android applications